bushstas/xstore/README.md

 // so action should have name "add_item"

 Store.reset();
-// calls reset reducer (if such exists) of every single handler to reset all states
+// calls "reset" reducer (if such exists) of every single handler to reset all states
+// if "reset" reducer doesnt exist then "init" reducer is to be called instead
 ```

 Calling store's action from any place